Bulletin | June 2026

 Briefing | Q1 2026

 The Briefing is a quarterly forum where experts unpack the world's major art events from vantage points only insiders can access.
 This quarter's edition takes the form of three videos, released over three weeks.
 The first examines the London auction season – what drove the results, what they reveal about quality, and what the generational wealth transfer might mean for the market ahead.
-The second looks at art fairs – how the model is changing, and which conversations we should be having but aren't.
-The third turns to the gallery sector, exploring closures, downsizing, and the emerging business models beginning to take shape.
+The second looks at the gallery sector, exploring closures, downsizing, and the emerging business models beginning to take shape.
+The third turns to art fairs – how the model is changing, and which conversations we should be having but aren't.

 This content is for subscribers only